pentops/protostate/docs/intro.md

 6. **Commands**: These are explicit instructions, usually from a user, that direct the system to perform a certain operation.
 In the context of our state machine, a Command could initiate a State Event that leads to a Transition.

+7. **Hooks**: These run after state transitions, managing side effects from state transitions including:
+   - Chaining states together using business logic
+   - Publishing requests or events to other services
+   - Publishing generic global events
+   - Storing pre-calculated objects for other queries

 By understanding these concepts, we can see how our microservices architecture becomes a dynamic and responsive ecosystem.
 Each service, or Stateful Entity, is not just performing a task but is actively transitioning between states based on the events it encounters.
 This approach allows for more sophisticated interactions, adaptive behaviors, and ultimately, a more robust and efficient system.

 As we delve deeper into these concepts, remember that the focus here is on the evolving nature of our services and how they interact and respond to various stimuli in an interconnected environment.